nershman/imbalanced-learning/README.md

 mod_focal.add(Dense(nb_classes, activation='softmax', name='output'))
 ```

-We evaluate the following methods on a convultion neural network model.
+We evaluate the following methods on a convolution neural network model.
 The CNN model was chosen for evaluation, primarily because Focal Loss is designed for this model.

 ##### Loss-Based Methods
-* Focal Loss (#focal-loss)
+* Focal Loss
 * Cross Entropy loss (baseline)
 * Cross Entropy with Monetary Weights
 * Focal Loss with Monetary Weights